-Any K bike, if left on the side stand long enough, will generate a good amount of smoke when you start it.
+Any 4 valve K bike, if left on the side stand for an extended period of time, will smoke for a few minutes when started.
 This is because when the bike is on the side stand the cylinder head is angled downward and oil seeps past the piston rings into the combustion chambers.
 Aside from the smoke that it generates it's really not an issue.

-This is especially true for model year 1988 and earlier K bikes.
-The rings on the early bikes let more oil by and hence those bikes will generate a lot more smoke.
 There are a couple of ways to minimize smoky startups.
 The first is to use the center stand.
 That way the engine is level and much less oil, if any, seeps past the rings.
 The second method is to turn off the bike and tilt it to the right for about ten or fifteen seconds before putting it on the side stand.
 This allows most of the oil behind the pistons to drain back into the sump so there's less to seep past the rings into the combustion chambers.